OfflineIMAP/offlineimap.github.io/_posts/2016-06-14-dependencies-policy.md

 {:.DarkBlue}

-With this new policy, I think we are reaching enough flexibility for those who want/need it while still providing the best by default.
+With this new policy, I think we are reaching enough flexibility for those who want/need tuning while still providing the best by default.